misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> -o /path/to/downloads
 ```

-Inside Docker, use a container path under the mounted directory such as `-o /data/downloads`.
-The files then appear in `downloads` on the host.
+Inside Docker, use a path under `/data`, such as `-o /data/downloads`.
+The files then appear in the host directory named `downloads`.

-The tool will organize files into subdirectories:

-- **Output structure**: The layout depends on whether you monitor one or multiple users:
+The directory layout depends on the number of targets:

-  - **Single-target mode**: All files are organized into subdirectories directly under `OUTPUT_DIR`:
+- **Single-target mode**: Files are organized into subdirectories directly under `OUTPUT_DIR`:
     - `OUTPUT_DIR/images/`
     - `OUTPUT_DIR/videos/`
     - `OUTPUT_DIR/json/`
     - `OUTPUT_DIR/logs/`
     - `OUTPUT_DIR/csvs/`

-  - **Multi-target mode**: Each user gets their own isolated subdirectory:
+- **Multi-target mode**: Each target gets a separate subdirectory:
     - `OUTPUT_DIR/<username>/images/`
     - `OUTPUT_DIR/<username>/videos/`
     - `OUTPUT_DIR/<username>/json/`
     - `OUTPUT_DIR/<username>/logs/`
     - `OUTPUT_DIR/<username>/csvs/`

-Common messages (like the summary screen or global errors) are automatically broadcasted to all active log files.

-This helps keep your files organized, especially when monitoring multiple users.
+Summary messages and errors that apply to the whole process are written to every active target log.

 <a id="detection-of-changed-profile-pictures"></a>
 ## Detection of Changed Profile Pictures

-The tool can detect when a monitored user changes their profile picture.
-Notifications appear in the console and (if the `-s` flag is enabled) via email.
+Profile picture change notifications appear in the console.
+They are also sent by email when status email notifications are enabled.

 This feature is enabled by default.
 To disable it, either: